-WordPress is itself secured and time to time updated with new security features and standards But Installing plugins Makes it Vulnerable.
+WordPress is itself secured and from time to time updated with new security features and standards But Installing plugins Makes it Vulnerable.

 Moreover, outdated plugins are quickly and usually Targeted by Hackers.
 The best thing you can do is to “Secure The Wp-admin Directory,” and I prefer it’s the first thing you must do.

 To Secure The Wp-admin Directory is an easy task; I will make it simpler for you.